 Since 2008, King County Wastewater Treatment Division has been working to improve the wastewater system in southeast King County.
 In 2014, the County completed two new pipelines in Kent and Auburn (See Phase A info here).

-We are now constructing the second phase of the project, including building 14,000 feet of new sewer line in Pacific, Algona, and Auburn, and making upgrades to the Pacific Pump Station.
+The second phase of the project involved building 14,000 feet of new sewer line in Pacific, Algona, and Auburn, and making upgrades to the Pacific Pump Station.

 Why is King County making these improvements?